IuryAlves/crc-diagram/docs/source/index.rst

 Suppose that you have a project with two classes: `HtmlToMarkdown` and `ImageUploader`.

-`HtmlToMarkdown` converts html files to markdown files, but `HtmlToMarkdown` does not know what to do with images.
+`HtmlToMarkdown` converts html files to markdown files, but `HtmlToMarkdown` does not know how to handle images.
-So it uses a collaborator called `ImageUploader`. `ImageUploader` knows how to store images in the cloud.
+So it uses a collaborator called `ImageUploader`. `ImageUploader` knows how to handle images.

 These classes could be write as follows::